One of the problems many dog owners have is to figure out how to get a dog to stop barking.

-Don’t look at your fur baby, don’t touch him, don’t talk to him, and don’t acknowledge his existence.
-When he finally stops, then give him a treat and tell him he’s a good boy.
+Don’t look at your dog, don’t touch him, don’t talk to him, and don’t acknowledge his existence.

-Your pup will learn that if he barks long and loud enough, you’ll give him the attention he wants.
+Your pup will learn that if he barks long and loud enough, you will give him the attention he wants.

 Desensitize Your Dog To The Stimuli